joshzamor/deliver/README.md

     testCompile project(path: ':modules:stock-management', configuration: 'testFixtures')
 }
 ```

-5. If your module needs to be packaged and deployed in the WAR (which is likely), add your module as a dependancy to openlmis-web module:
+5. If your module needs to be packaged and deployed in the WAR (which is likely):
+  a. configure your package, dependancies, and beans in the modules applicationContext `src/main/resources/applicationContext-templateModule.xml`.
+And then rename this file to the module's name, e.g. `applicationContext-deliver.xml`
-TODO:  stepify this or fix it with DI
+  b. add your module as a dependancy to openlmis-web module: TODO:  stepify this or fix it with DI
 6. Add your project to your git-repo's local manifest file.